tonjoo/pwa-optimizer/README.md

 ## Development
 - In development mode to get updated manifest.json file by pressing Ctrl + F5 key
-- In development mode to get updated service worker files, check 'Update on reload` or click `update` on the updated service worker
+- In development mode to get updated service worker files, check `Update on reload` or click `update` on the updated service worker

 ```
 Method 1: